Note: Article updated after MSFS Sim Update 2

 Finally, this is optional based on your needs, but turning off the Live Real-World Air Traffic will give more extra FPS’s.
 To remove all the static aircraft from the gates, go to Traffic options and set Ground Aircraft Density to zero.
 For air traffic and ATC service seekers, there are proper online flying networks, such as VATSIM, IVAO, and PilotEdge available.

 Hardware used for MSFS when writing this article: i7-9750, RTX 2060 6GB, 16GB RAM, and 512GB SSD.
-If your Internet connection is mobile, such as 4G, I recommend disabling Photogrammetry, because you’ll see only ugly melted buildings.
-With graphics settings explained here, Rolling Cache: Off, and using Full HD 1080p resolution, my FPS is normally 45-50.
-When flying in a highly-populated autogen area such as Greater London, it’s 30-35.
+If your Internet connection is slower than 50 Mbps, I recommend disabling Photogrammetry.
+Also, disabling Rolling Cache makes the performance more stutter-free.
+With graphics settings explained in this guide, my FPS is normally 45-55.
+When flying in a highly-populated autogen area such as west of Chicago, it’s 35-45.